New York City Workers Who Declined COVID Vaccine Mandate Face Termination Friday As Deadline Passes – Gadget Clock

 City Hall is accentuating the positive, saying more than 95% of workers have complied, getting at least one dose of the vaccine as required under an October order from the health commissioner.

 As the Feb.
-11 deadline approaches, the mayor’s office says many of the 3,000 workers at risk of termination have submitted last-minute proof of vaccination.
+11 deadline approached, the mayor’s office said many of the 3,000 workers at risk of termination submitted last-minute proof of vaccination.

 Holdouts are angry, however.
 Hundreds protested in Lower Manhattan on Monday.

-Note: Editor’s note: This story was first published Feb.
-10.